Places are limited and interested participants must:

 - Submit an abstract to the Open Science Conference, and

 - Express their interest in attending the EMCR Symposium through the abstract submission portal.

 The deadline for abstract submissions and expressions of interest to attend the EMCR Symposium is 14th March (extended deadline).
 Applicants will be notified about their selection in May 2023.

-The Symposium will be defined and collaboratively planned with EMCR networks.
+The Symposium is hosted by the African Institute of Mathematical Science (AIMS) Rwanda and is collaboratively being planned with EMCR networks.

 EMCRs engagement goals during OSC